Fancy (Twice song)

 "Fancy" (stylized in all caps) is a song by South Korean girl group Twice.
 It was released by JYP Entertainment on April 22, 2019, as the lead single from the group's seventh extended play, Fancy You.
+Written by Black Eyed Pilseung and Jeon Goon, "Fancy" is a retro-inspired electropop track.
+The accompanying music video represented a stylistic shift in a more mature direction compared to Twice's previous releases.

+The song was a commercial success in both South Korea and Japan.
+It peaked at number 3 on the Gaon Digital Chart and number 4 on the Billboard Japan Hot 100, and was certified platinum for streaming in both countries.
+It won trophies on three music programs in South Korea, and won the MAMA Award for Best Dance Performance at the 2019 Mnet Asian Music Awards.

 Background and composition

-"Fancy" was co-written by Black Eyed Pilseung, who has written many of Twice's previous title tracks including the debut single "Like Ooh-Ahh", "Cheer Up", "TT" and "Likey".
+"Fancy" was co-written by Black Eyed Pilseung, who wrote Twice's previous singles "Like Ooh-Ahh", "Cheer Up", "TT", and "Likey".
 The songwriting duo, which consists of Rado and Choi Kyu-sung, are credited alongside Jeon Goon.
-It was described as a "dramatic and dynamic song that features group in a totally new light".
-While keeping the group's previous quirky festive tone that has defined a majority of its hits, "Fancy" blends mellow mood pop electro beats with the members’ sophisticated, strong melodies.
-Singing about love, the bandmates boldly express their emotions with lines like "I won’t ever let you go" and "It doesn’t matter who liked who first".
+Hong Dam-young of The Korea Herald, reporting from the press showcase, described "Fancy" as a "dramatic and dynamic song that features Twice in a totally new light".
+Hong continued, "While keeping the group's previous quirky festive tone that has defined a majority of its hits, 'Fancy' blends mellow mood pop electro beats with the members' sophisticated, strong melodies.
+Singing about love, the bandmates boldly express their emotions with lines like 'I won’t ever let you go' and 'It doesn’t matter who liked who first'".

 Tamar Herman from Billboard described the song as a "bouncing electro-pop track that keeps the group’s quintessentially retro-inspired, addicting sound while turning to a bit of a bolder styling that revels in dynamic synths and playful digital quirks".
-The group's vocals take on a bit more of a mature, sultry tone during the verses, but maintains the group's exuberant, upbeat energy for the song's chorus.
+According to Herman, "The group's vocals take on a bit more of a mature, sultry tone during the verses, but Twice maintains their exuberant, upbeat energy for the song's chorus."